MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 ms.reviewer: v-brycho
 ---

-# Overview of authoring a guide in Dynamics 365 Guides
+# Overview of authoring a guide in Dynamics 365 Guides (Preview)

 If you're ready to start creating a guide with Microsoft Dynamics 365 Guides, you're in the right place!